Ongoing Research

 The construction industry uses a diverse range of new materials intended to lower carbon emissions of buildings, such as green façades, hempcrete, and building-integrated photovoltaic (PV) systems.
 While these materials improve the sustainability of the built environment, they may also elevate fire risk and compromise a building's performance in the event of a fire.
 In 2023, the SFPE Foundation’s Grand Challenges Initiative Resilience & Sustainability Working Group recognized resilient and sustainable building materials as a research priority for the field.
 Likewise, the Energy & Infrastructure Working Group identified fire testing of emergent energy generation and distribution systems as a research priority.

 As part of its commitment to ensuring that the GCI’s research agenda succeeds, the SFPE Foundation is funding research into fire testing of resilient and sustainable building materials, including PV panels.
-The project team includes principal investigator Prof. Richard Walls (PhD, MSc, BScEng, GDE, BTh, PrEng), Dr. Natalia Flores-Quiroz (PhD, MSc, BScEng), Yohannes Shewalul (MS, BS) of Stellenbosch University, Carlo Kuhn of Ignis Testing, and a to-be-hired postdoctoral researcher.
+The project team includes principal investigator Prof. Richard Walls (PhD, MSc, BScEng, GDE, BTh, PrEng), Dr. Natalia Flores-Quiroz (PhD, MSc, BScEng), Yohannes Shewalul (MS, BS) of Stellenbosch University, Carlo Kuhn of Ignis Testing, and Miss Hasimawaty Mat Kiah (PhD).

 The project's objectives are to identify the sustainable building materials used in construction, the fire testing methods used for those materials, and potential fire risks that are not addressed in existing testing methods with further experimental fire testing.